golangindia/StudyGroup/README.md

 ## Information
 **Where**: http://bit.ly/gostudygroup

-**When**: Bimonthly, time 9 PM IST.
-Date will be posted along with the meetup agenda.
+**When**: Bimonthly, 1st and 3rd wednesday, 9 PM IST

+If any changes dates will be posted along with the meetup agenda.

-## Upcoming Session
+## Session 1

 **Date: 20th September 2018**
 **Time: 21:00 IST**